 The data safe will be anchored into position and will be sited in an area less likely to be subject to flooding or other hazards.

-Protection against Viruses
+Protection Against Viruses

 Data is vulnerable to loss or corruption caused by viruses.
 Viruses may be introduced from cdrom/dvdrom, other storage media and by direct links via e-mail and web browsing.